Security-Onion-Solutions/securityonion-docs/desktop.rst

 **Joining to Grid**

 You can optionally join your Desktop installation to your grid.
 This allows it to pull updates from the grid and automatically trust the grid's HTTPS certificate.
 It also updates the manager's firewall to allow the Desktop installation to connect.
-Please note that Desktop installations won't actually display on the :ref:`grid` page.
+Starting with Securityon Onion 2.4.20, Desktop nodes will now display on the :ref:`grid` page, along with the other grid nodes.

 If you choose not to join your Desktop installation to your grid, then you may need to allow the traffic through the host-based :ref:`firewall` by going to :ref:`administration` --> Configuration --> firewall.